Father (2025 film)

-Father (Otec) is a 2025 drama film directed by Tereza Nvotová, co-written by Nvotová and Dušan Budzak.
+Father (Otec) is a 2025 Slovak-language psychological drama film directed by Tereza Nvotová, co-written by Nvotová and Dušan Budzak.
 Starring Milan Ondrík and Dominika Morávková, it follows a father who experiences forgotten baby syndrome.

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 28 August 2025.
-It was selected as the Slovak entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Slovak entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Premise

 Father follows the life of a man after he experiences forgotten baby syndrome, unintentionally leaving his infant daughter in the back seat of his car.